AdobeDocs/analytics-cja-postman-collections/README.md

 | `BASE_URL` | Set to `https://cja.adobe.io` |

 ## Authorization token
-Generate an access token in the Console or using the Get credentials feature on the [CJA API Reference](https://developer.adobe.com/cja-apis/docs/api).
+Generate an access token in the Console or by using the Get credentials feature on the [CJA API Reference](https://developer.adobe.com/cja-apis/docs/api).
 Click **Generate**, copy the token value, and paste it into the `ACCESS_TOKEN` variable in your Postman environment.